-In mountain meteorology, it is quite common to measure the dynamical influence of mountains on the atmosphere by forces (e.g. Davies and Phillips 1985; Bessemoulin et al. 1993).
-In this approach, there is a distinction between the drag forces that are opposed to the winds at low level and the lift forces that are perpendicular to them.
-At the mesoscales, where the mountain flow dynamics is controlled by gravity waves and include low level flow blocking, the drag force is very important, while at the synoptic and planetary scales, the lift force plays a key role and causes vortex compression over mountains (Smith 1979).
-By triggering baroclinic wave development and forcing planetary scale waves, these lift forces have an impact on the large-scale atmospheric flow and their proper representation in GCMs is an important issue (Lott 1999).
+In mountain meteorology, it is quite common to measure the dynamical influence of mountains on the atmosphere by horizontal forces (e.g., Davies and Phillips 1985; Bessemoulin et al. 1993).
+In this approach, there is a distinction between the drag forces that are opposed to the low-level winds and the lift forces that are perpendicular to them.
+At the mesoscale, where the mountain flow dynamics is controlled by gravity waves and includes